My Account

 5. If you haven’t already, should you budget for long-term care insurance?
 The costs are more affordable if you purchase a policy while healthy.

-In this stage, many begin to settle in to the retirement they want.
-They also may reinvent or transform themselves by doing something they’ve always wanted to do.
+In this stage, many begin to settle into the retirement they want.
+They also may reinvent or transform themselves by doing something they’ve always wanted to do, like take up a hobby or learn a new skill.
 The important thing to ask yourself regarding money is can you afford the “new” you?
 It will take a budget to find out.

 Here are some other considerations:

-1. If you reach age 72** during this phase, what will you do with the required minimum distributions the IRS requires you to take from retirement accounts?
-If you don’t need it to cover expenses, this could be a good way to invest in a taxable account or support a grandchild’s education.
+1. If you reach age 73 (or 75 if you were born after 1960) during this phase, what will you do with the required minimum distributions the IRS requires you to take from retirement accounts?
+If you don’t need them to cover expenses, they could be a good way to invest in a taxable account or support a grandchild’s education.

 2. Continue to consider your expenses and changing needs.
 As your spending patterns change, make sure your budget reflects it.